utibeabasi6/utibeabasi6/README.md

 <!-- ![](logo.jpg) -->

-I am a DevOps Engineer ☁️, tech lover and Backend developer 💻
+I am a DevOps Engineer ☁️ 🏗️

-I am very passionate about tech and the cloud.

-🔭 I’m currently working on building secure pipelines to take code to the moon 🚀

 🌱 I’m currently learning more about DevOps, DevSecOps and the cloud in general